-You may be suffering from a condition called Bruxism, where you grind your teeth or clench your jaw while sleeping.
+If you clench your jaws and grind your teeth while you sleep, you may be suffering from a condition called Bruxism.
 This can be a difficult condition to uncover because you are not aware it is happening while you are asleep.
 If your partner complains that you grind or gnash your teeth or you frequently wake up with a stiff neck or unexplained neck pain, make an appointment with your dentist.
 The signs of teeth grinding will be evident during an examination and the dentist can provide a dental appliance that will help alleviate whichever problem you are experiencing.

 4. The feeling like you have to go to the bathroom